w-lfpup/wctk-js/README.md

 # Wctk-JS

-The bare metal web component tool kit.
+The web component tool kit.

 ## About

-A handful of controllers / facades:
+A handful of bare metal controllers:

 - create [shadow dom](./docs/wc.md) and manage form values
 - listen to [events](./docs/events.md)